project-sunbird/sunbird.org-docs/developer-docs/upgrade/build_n_deploy.md

 `UPDATE cassandra_migration_version set success=True where version='1.74';`

-Verify that all the values in the success column are True and rerun the Jenkins job again with same zip file and tag.
+Verify that all the values in the success column are True and rerun the Jenkins job again with same zip file and tag

-Once this succeeds, use the second zip file and tag to deploy again.
+Once this succeeds, use the second zip file and tag to deploy again

 The current migration version is 1.83.
 The output of the Jenkins job should be as follows -